Comments (1)

 Featured Content

-Van Gogh suffered from psychotic episodes and delusions and though he worried about his mental stability, he often neglected his physical health, did not eat properly and drank heavily.
-His friendship with Gauguin ended after a confrontation with a razor when, in a rage, he severed part of his own left ear.
-He spent time in psychiatric hospitals, including a period at Saint-Rémy.
+Van Gogh suffered from psychotic episodes and delusions.
+He worried about his mental stability, and often neglected his physical health, did not eat properly and drank heavily.
+His friendship with Gauguin ended after a confrontation with a razor when, in a rage, he severed his left ear.
+Van Gogh spent time in psychiatric hospitals, including a period at Saint-Rémy.
 After he discharged himself and moved to the Auberge Ravoux in Auvers-sur-Oise near Paris, he came under the care of the homeopathic doctor Paul Gachet.
-His depression persisted, and on 27 July 1890, Van Gogh is believed to have shot himself in the chest with a revolver, dying from his injuries two days later.
+His depression persisted, and on 29 July 1890 Van Gogh died from his injuries after shooting himself in the chest with a revolver.

 Check out the full Wikipedia article about Vincent van Gogh